There are many lighting ideas from how lighting functions in our homes to the various lighting styles available.

 Also, consider how high to hang your light fixtures.
 For example, 60-66″ inches from the floor provides the ideal height for dining fixtures.
 You can’t see your dining partners if hung too low and, if hung too high, it feels out of place.

-Speaking of chandeliers, why not revamp the one you own?
+Speaking of chandeliers, why not revamp one you already own?

 I can’t tell you the number of chandeliers I have painted, added shades or crystals and generally saved from the trash.
 Habitat has several waiting for you, if you don’t already own one.
 This tutorial gives great tips and tricks to totally transform a typical brass chandelier.